 - Add the remaining ingredients for the tofu ricotta and blend until smooth.

-- Mix in the parmesan cheese, cooled wilted spinach and 1/2 cup each of the parmesan and mozzarella cheese.
+- Mix in the wilted spinach and 1/2 cup each of the mozzarella and parmesan cheese, saving the rest for later.

 Stuff the Shells

 - Add a thin layer of tomato sauce to the bottom of the baking dish.
-Next, stuff the shells, placing each one seam side up in 5 x 5 lines.
-You could use a spoon to stuff each shell, or to reduce mess, add the mixture to a large Ziploc bag, cut off one corner and use like a piping bag to stuff the shells.
+Stuff each of the shells, placing them seam side up in in 5 rows of 4 shells.
+Use a spoon to stuff each shell, or place the mixture into a large freezer bag and snip off the corner to use as a piping bag. (this will reduce mess!)

-- Top with more tomato sauce to your liking (I like lots of sauce), the remaining mozzarella and parmesan cheese.
+- Top with more tomato sauce to your liking and the remaining mozzarella and parmesan cheese.
 Cover with tin foil and bake for 25 minutes.
 Remove the foil and bake for an additional 15 minutes.

 - Serve immediately with more fresh parmesan, basil, and tomato sauce with a simple side salad.
 Enjoy!